bhawanak0504/Portfolio-Bhawana-Kumari/README.md

 - **Interactive Animations**: Subtle animations to enhance the user experience.
 - **Contact Form**: Integrated contact form using EmailJS to receive messages.
 - **Social Media Links**: Easy access to my GitHub, LinkedIn, and other social media profiles.
-- **Downloadable Resume**: Includes a downloadable resume in PDF format.

 ## 🛠️ Technologies Used